Pests and Pest Management

 Invertebrate PEsts: Insects, Mites, Mollusks and Nematodes

-This group of insects and insect-like organisms frequent residential properties, both inside and outdoors in some cases.
-They cause various issues in homes and gardens, from simply being annoying and unwanted to causing damage to plants, buildings, and sometimes humans through bites and stings.
+This group of insects and insect-like organisms frequent urban, suburban, and rural areas, both inside buildings and outdoors in the landscape.
+They can cause various issues in homes and gardens, from simply being annoying and unwanted to causing damage to plants, buildings, and sometimes humans through bites and stings.
+The most commonly encountered garden and household pests are described below, along with th

 Ants (Formicidae)

-Ants usually nest outdoors, but will venture inside in search of food and water, warmth and shelter, and may appear suddenly in buildings when other food and water sources are scarce.
-Due to their sheer population numbers, it is impractical and unrealistic to have a goal of completely removing ants from an outdoor space.
+Ants, although not entirely welcome in homes, can actually do some good in the garden.
+They are great soil-builders and don't typically harm plants.
+They will, however, protect other pests like Aphids, who do cause plant damage.
+Ants typically nest outdoors, but will venture inside homes and other structures in search of food and water, warmth and shelter, and may seem to appear suddenly in buildings when other food and water sources are scarce.
+Due to their sheer population numbers, it is impractical and quite unrealistic to have a goal of completely removing ants from an outdoor space.
 Management efforts should be focused on excluding ants from buildings and eliminating their food and water sources.
 Reducing outdoor sources of ants near buildings will reduce the likelihood of ants venturing indoors.
 Use the following guidelines to ensure that your space is managed properly:

 - Caulk cracks and crevices around foundations and other sites that allow ants entry from the outdoors.